jamiehaywood/InfraHackFINAL/README.md

 ## Problem 1
 ### Users with reduced mobility have no access to live lift information for UK wide rail stations.
 The solution to this problem is discussed in the narration video in the root of this Repo.
-There is also a frontend in the folder.
+There is also a frontend in the tfl dash folder.

 ## Problem 2
 ### Poor prioritisation of fixing lifts.